 What an awesome week it has been.
 Not just on the training front but with the family as well.
 Lots of sleep and the chance to get away to Tahoe for a few days of r&r was much needed.

 After an awesome Christmas in the city, we packed the family up on Sunday and headed to Tahoe.
-They’ve had lots of snow already this season so while Jillian and her brother went boarding, I strapped on snow shoes to play Baehr Grills in the woods.
+They’ve had lots of snow already this season so I strapped on snow shoes to play Baehr Grills in the woods.
 I didn’t have the “emergency twinkie” (nor Will Ferrell there to eat it) but had an awesome time exploring the trails around Spooner Lake.
 I always imagine what I would do in situations if a bear or a mountain lion jumped on my back or something… and then I remembered bears are hibernating right now, which cut the “animals that can attack Brendon in the woods” by 50%.
 That made me feel nice.
 Running in snow shoes @ 6000′ was also nice and a great way to vary up the training.
 Fitness carried over very well as I really didn’t feel any shortness of breath from altitude.

 Tuesday I was without a track that wasn’t covered in snow, so in lieu of 6x150m intervals I did 6x100m hill sprints.